Tuning Legged Locomotion Controllers via Safe Bayesian Optimization: Experimental results

 \section{Experimental results}

-We evaluate contextual \gosafeopt on the \textit{Unitree Go1} robot in both simulation and hardware.
-We provide an implementation\footnote{\url{https://github.com/lasgroup/gosafeopt}}, as well as a video of the simulation and hardware demonstrations\footnote{\url{https://www.youtube.com/watch?v=pceHWpFr3ng}}.
-For both simulation and hardware, we use the following reward and constraints
+We evaluate the performance of contextual \gosafeopt using the \textit{Unitree Go1} robot in both physical simulation and hardware experiments.
+In the experiments, we use the following objective and constraint functions:

-where $\mQ_g$, and $\mQ_q$ are positive semi-definite matrices.
-More details on the reward are presented in \Cref{sec:experimental_details}.
-As a feedback policy, we use the PD controller introduced in \Cref{sec:controller_pipeline}.
+where $\bar{\vs}$ is joint-level states of the system (i.e. joint angles and speeds), $\bar{\vs}^*$ denotes its desired values, and both $\mQ_g$ and $\mQ_q$ are positive semi-definite matrices.
+Additionally, we define an error threshold, $v$, that the norm of the state error shouldn't surpass throughout the entire duration.
+Further details of the experimental setup are provided in \Cref{sec:experimental_details}.
+We also made the implementation available online\footnote{\url{https://github.com/lasgroup/gosafeopt}} and uploaded a video showcasing the experiments\footnote{\url{https://youtu.be/zDBouUgegrU} }.

-\looseness=-1 \paragraph{Simulation experiments} In simulation, we compare contextual \gosafeopt to \safeopt, and \gosafeopt without contexts.
-Furthermore, we also evaluate GP-UCB~\cite{srinivas2009gaussian}, an unconstrained BO algorithm.
-To induce the `sim-to-real-gap', we modify the simulation dynamics by adding additional disturbances to the system in the form of joint impedances at each joint (see \Cref{sec:experimental_details}).
-The disturbances we induce can destabilize the system and thus cause constraint violation.
-Accordingly, we start all our experiments with a safe initial yet suboptimal feedback controller.
+\looseness=-1 \paragraph{Simulation experiments} In our simulation experiments, we contrasted the learning curves of contextual \gosafeopt to \safeopt, and \gosafeopt without contexts.
+Additionally, we evaluate GP-UCB~\cite{srinivas2009gaussian}, an unconstrained BO algorithm.
+To simulate the model mismatches and uncertainties, we introduced disturbances in the form of joint impedances at every joint (see \Cref{sec:experimental_details} for more details).
+These disturbances destabilize the system, leading to constraint violations.
+To adhere to the prerequisites of the safe BO algorithms, we initiate all experiments with roughly hand-tuned control gains that are safe, yet suboptimal.